MENU

 ---------------

-1. Professor Madonell writes: ‘It appears that the kernel of Vedic tradition, as represented by the Ṛg Veda, has come down to us, with a high degree of fixity and remarkable care for verbal integrity, from a period which can hardly be less remote than 1000 B.C.’
+1. Professor Macdonell writes: ‘It appears that the kernel of Vedic tradition, as represented by the Ṛg Veda, has come down to us, with a high degree of fixity and remarkable care for verbal integrity, from a period which can hardly be less remote than 1000 B.C.’
 (A History of Sanskrit Literature (1900), pp. 46-7).

 2. Tradition is unanimous that he died in his eightieth year, and this date is assigned to 483 B.C.
 Vincent Smith thought that he died about 543 B.C.
 See Journal of the Royal Asiatic Society, 1918, p.547; Oxford History of India (1923), p.48.